Fine-grained uncertainty relation under the relativistic motion: FGUR for an accelerating observer

-To further explore the influence of Unruh effect on FUGR, we illustrate the uncertainty bounds (\ref{bound1}) and (\ref{bound2}) for three different choice of Unruh modes, as depicted in Fig. \ref{FGUR1}.
+In Fig. \ref{FGUR1}, we depict the uncertainty bounds (\ref{bound1}), (\ref{bound2}) and (\ref{bound+}) for three different choice of Unruh modes.
 For the case with $q_L=0$, where the Minkowskian annihilation operator is taken to be one of the right or left moving Unruh modes, the noninertial observer would detect a single-mode state once the field is in a special superposition of Minkowski monochromatic modes from an inertial perspective \cite{SMA4}.
-Under this Single-Mode Approximation (SMA), commonly assumed in the old literature on relativistic quantum information \cite{RQI1}, we recover the standard result $\zeta=\frac{1}{2}+\frac{1}{2\sqrt2}$ for vanishing acceleration.
+Under this single-mode approximation (SMA), commonly assumed in the old literature on relativistic quantum information \cite{RQI1}, we recover the standard result $\zeta=\frac{1}{2}+\frac{1}{2\sqrt2}$ for vanishing acceleration.
 As $r$ growing, the value of $\zeta$ decreases, indicating an increment on measurement uncertainty.

-While there is no essential difference in the behavior of measurement uncertainty for outcomes $(0^x,0^z)$ and $(1^x,0^z)$ with various $q_L$, however, the uncertainty bounds (\ref{bound2}) are sensitive with the choice of Unruh modes.
-Surprisingly, as $r$ growing, for the Unruh modes with large $q_L$, we observe a decrement on measurement uncertainty for outcomes $(0^x,1^z)$ and $(1^x,1^z)$, which means that Unruh effect could even lift the uncertainty bound in (\ref{FGUR}).
+This is not surprising as the thermality from inevitable Unruh decoherence introduces classical noise in quantum measurement.
+In this meaning, the uncertainty bound given in (\ref{FGUR}) quantifies the total uncertainty involved in measurements.
+On the other hand, for general Unruh modes with $q_L\neq0$, we observe a drastically increase of $\zeta$ w.r.t. growing acceleration for specific measurement outcomes $(1^x,1^z)$ and $(0^x,1^z)$, which means a degradation on measurement uncertainty.
+Nevertheless, as $\zeta<\frac{1}{2}+\frac{1}{2\sqrt2}$ for infinite acceleration, no violation of standard uncertainty principle can be found in the relativistic scenario with global field modes.